 But that's just the beginning of the terrors nature has to offer, at least as far as mandibles, tongues, and teeth go.
 This list just might make you second guess how cute penguins are, or your decision to adopt a pet tortoise.
 If you ever find yourself on land or in the water with one of these terrifying creatures, remember: don't look it straight in the mouth.
 You will freak out.

 Leatherback Sea Turtle

 The mouths of leatherback sea turtles are filled with large (and odd looking) oral papillae, mostly made of cartilage.
-This turtle generally feeds on jellyfish, which are known to sting - the papillae help protect the turtle's mouth and throat as it swallows its prey.
+This turtle generally feeds on jellyfish, which are known to sting.
+The papillae help protect the turtle's mouth and throat as it swallows its prey.3,300838Is this terrifying?

 A sea lamprey is kind of like a deep-sea leech, but much more terrifying.
-Lampreys act as parasites to sharks and other large fish, attaching multiple rows of circular teeth and suckling the blood from their prey.
+Lampreys act as parasites to sharks and other large fish, attaching multiple rows of circular teeth and suckling from their prey.2,955796Is this terrifying?

 Anglerfish live very deep in the ocean.
-They have what is essentially a "fishing rod" attached to their foreheads, which they use to lure in prey before they chomp down their enormous, terrifying jaws on a hypnotized victim.
+They have what is essentially a "fishing rod" attached to their foreheads, which they use to lure in prey before they chomp down their enormous, terrifying jaws on a hypnotized victim.2,534716Is this terrifying?

 The payara, often referred to as a "vampire fish," is native to the Amazon.
 It has two large fangs that stick out from its lower jaw and can reach six inches in length.
 As you might guess, payaras are carnivorous fish, and use their fangs to hunt smaller fish.2,659844Is this terrifying?